Rule 3344-28-03 | Rights and responsibilities.

 (J) Respondent

-The research integrity officer will appoint inquiry and, if necessary, investigation committees and ensure that necessary and appropriate expertise is secured to carry out a thorough and authoritative evaluation of the relevant evidence in an inquiry or investigation.
+The research integrity officer will conduct the inquiry or will appoint inquiry and, if necessary, investigation committees and ensure that necessary and appropriate expertise is secured to carry out a thorough and authoritative evaluation of the relevant evidence in an inquiry or investigation.
 The research integrity officer will also ensure that interim administrative actions are taken, as appropriate, to protect federal funds and guarantee that the purposes of the federal financial assistance are carried out.

-(N) The research integrity officer will receive the reports and written comments of the respondent and the complainant, if any are made.
-The deciding officer shall determine whether to conduct an investigation, or to recommend that sanctions be imposed, or to take appropriate administrative actions.
+(M) The research integrity officer will receive the reports and written comments of the respondent and the complainant, if any are made.
+The deciding official shall determine whether to conduct an investigation, or to recommend that sanctions be imposed, or to take appropriate administrative actions.